nvim-neorg/neorg/README.md

 4. Logic: everything has a reason, everything has logical meaning.
 If there's a feature, it's there because it's necessary, not because two people asked for it.
    If something has a more niche use case, it should be documented.

-## 🗺 Roadmap

-We track a high-level roadmap, so that you can know what to expect.
-Just do `:h neorg-roadmap`.
-To know exactly what's being worked on, just check out the [repo's PRs](https://github.com/nvim-neorg/neorg/pulls).

 ## 📚 FAQ